Explore our expert-made templates & start with the right one for you.

 - the number of shards needed for the required throughput

-- a Payload Unit – that is, the size of data the producer is transmitting to the Kinesis data streams.
+- a Payload Unit – that is, the size of data the producer is transmitting to the Kinesis data streams

-Incident Risk Management
+Resilience and Incident Risk Management

 As long as a really good monitoring system is in place for Kafka that is capable of on-time alerting of any failures and a 24/7 team of DevOps taking care of potential failures and recovery, there is less risk of incidence.
 The main decision point here is whether you can afford outages and loss of data if you do not have a 24/7 monitoring, alerting, and DevOps team to recover from the failure.
 With Kinesis, as a managed-service, Amazon itself takes care of the high-availability of the system so these are less likely to occur.

 As with most tech decisions, there is no single right answer to which streaming solution to use.
 While Kinesis might seem like the more cloud-native solution, a Kafka Cluster can also be deployed on Amazon EC2, which provides a reliable and scalable infrastructure platform.
 However, monitoring, scaling, managing and maintaining servers, software, and security of the clusters would still create IT overhead.
-(There are also fully-managed services offered by Confluent as well as Amazon Managed Kafka).

 Choosing a data streaming solution may depend on company resources, engineering culture, and monetary budget, as well as the aforementioned decision points.
-For example, if you are (or have) a team of distributed systems engineering, have extensive experience with Linux, and a considerable workforce for distributed cluster management, monitoring, stream processing and DevOps, then the flexibility and open-source nature of Kafka could be the better choice.
+For example, if you are (or have) a team of distributed systems engineers, have extensive experience with Linux, and a considerable workforce for distributed cluster management, monitoring, stream processing and DevOps, then the flexibility and open-source nature of Kafka could be the better choice.
 Alternatively, if you are looking for a managed solution or you do not have time or expertise or budget at the moment to set up and take care of distributed infrastructure, and you only want to focus on your application, you might lean towards Amazon Kinesis.

 Want more info about streaming data analytics and architecture?
 Get our Ultimate Guide to Streaming Data:

-- Get an overview of common options for building an infrastructure
+- Get an overview of common options for building an infrastructure.

-- See how to turn event streams into analytics-ready data
+- See how to turn event streams into analytics-ready data.

-- Cut through some of the noise of all the “shiny new objects”
+- Cut through some of the noise of all the “shiny new objects.”

 - Come away with concrete ideas for wringing all you want from your data streams.